sanger/limber/docs/pipeline_patterns.md

 This is useful in high volume pipelines where the submission options don't change.

-A prime example of this is in the Heron (Covid) pipeline.
+A prime example of this is in the former Heron (Covid) pipeline.
 In this pipeline the lab staff were working all hours including at weekends, so SSR support to manually create submissions was not always available.
 Plus the submissions were identical, which lends itself to an automated solution.

 In the purpose configuration for the plate, use the SubmissionPlatePresenter and set the submission_options parameter.
 For example in Heron we display a choice of 2 green submission option buttons for the user when they view the Cherrypick plate in Limber.
 These submissions start the library prep pipelines; one pipeline is for a 96-well plate version, the other for 384-well plates, each with different library types: